petri-labs/mokita/tests/localrelayer/README.md

 # Localrelayer

-Localrelayer is a local testing environment composed of two localMokisis instances connected by a relayer.
+Localrelayer is a local testing environment composed of two localMokita instances connected by a relayer.

 ![Architecture](./assets/architecture.png)